jonathonwolfe/chance-the-gardener/README.md

 ## Generating renders
 ### First time?
-Need to download Node.js at https://nodejs.org/en/download/
+- Need to download & install Node.js at https://nodejs.org/en/download/
-Need to download Python at https://www.python.org/downloads/ Run `npm install` once before moving on.
+- Need to download & install Python at https://www.python.org/downloads/
+- Run `npm install` once before moving on.
-This is required to install `child_process`.
+- This is required to install `child_process`.

 ### Recurring usage
 1. Put your plant photos in `/images`.